 The United States Department of Agriculture (USDA) Continuing Survey of Food Intakes by Individuals (CSFII) provides up-to-date information on food intake by Americans.
 This survey indicated that adults have low intakes of fiber, magnesium and zinc.
 These results could be improved by eating more whole grains, fruits, dark green vegetables and legumes.
 Consuming low-fat dairy products is important in that it can help to boost calcium levels.
 The study also found more adults to be overweight than before.
 Adults' diets could benefit overall by simply decreasing intakes of foods and beverages that are high in fats and sugars.
 Low activity levels were also shown to contribute to the large numbers of adults who were overweight.
 For better health, adults should become more active, incorporating activities into their everyday living.

 Vitamin B-12, vitamin B-6 and folate: These are believed to prevent some of the decline in cognitive function that is associated with aging.
 Deficiencies of these nutrients, along with low intakes of vitamin C and riboflavin, may result in poor memory.
 Folate, along with these other two B vitamins, is believed to play some role in fighting heart disease and some types of cancer.
 Further research is still needed in this area, however.
 Folic acid has recently been fortified in several foods, making it much easier now than in past years to receive adequate amounts from the diet.
-Good dietary sources of folic acid include enriched breads, flour, cornmeal, pastas, rice and other grain products.Cholesterol: Cholesterol is a wax-like substance.
-It is made by the liver, which acts to link cholesterol to carrier proteins in the body called lipoproteins that let it dissolve in blood, where it is then transported all through the body.
-This is because cholesterol plays some essential roles in the body, such as in the formation of cell membranes, some hormones and vitamin D. While too much cholesterol can be problematic, very low levels of cholesterol can be as well.
-Very low levels may be a sign of dying and of decreased mental ability.
+Good dietary sources of folic acid include enriched breads, flour, cornmeal, pastas, rice and other grain products.Cholesterol: Cholesterol is a waxy substance.
+There are two types of cholesterol: dietary and endogenous.
+Dietary cholesterol comes from animal foods we eat, such as meat, cheese, and eggs.
+Endogenous cholesterol is made by the liver, which acts to link cholesterol to carrier proteins in the body called lipoproteins that let it dissolve in blood.
+It is then transported all through the body.
+Cholesterol plays some essential roles in the body, such as in the formation of cell membranes, some hormones and vitamin D. While too much cholesterol can be problematic, very low levels of cholesterol can be as well.
+Very low levels may be a sign of disease and of decreased mental ability.
 Beta carotene (forms vitamin A), vitamin C and vitamin E: These are all antioxidants.
-Beta carotene is a precursor for vitamin A. But unlike toxicity, which can occur with too high of a vitamin A intake, this is not the case with beta carotene.
+Beta carotene is a precursor for vitamin A. But unlike vitamin A supplements, which can occur with too high of a vitamin A intake, this is not the case with beta carotene.
 Beta carotene is essentially safe at all levels.
 Adequate levels of vitamin C can be consumed from the diet.
 Excellent food sources of vitamin C include citrus fruits or citrus juices, berries, green and red peppers, tomatoes, broccoli and spinach.
-Many breakfast cereals are also fortified with vitamin C. These compounds can all help prevent the formation of cataracts of the eye, which can help prolong eyesight.
-Protein, vitamin E, zinc and other nutrients are believed to help improve immune function or one's ability to fight disease.Water is important for the body to function as it should.
-Dehydration is a major problem in older adults, especially in those 85 and older, and especially in blacks and in men.
+Many breakfast cereals are also fortified with vitamin C. Vitamin E is an antioxidant that destroys free radicals.
+Free radicals damage cells and may contribute to heart disease and cancer.
+Vitamin E is found in foods, such as nuts and seeds and vegetable oils.
+All three of these compounds can help prevent the formation of cataracts of the eye, which can help prolong eyesight.
+Zinc and other nutrients are believed to help improve immune function or one's ability to fight disease.Water is important for the body to function as it should.
+Dehydration is a major problem in older adults, especially in those 85 and older.
 There are several factors that can contribute to decreased intakes of fluid in older individuals.
 These can include the loss of sense of thirst, medication side effects, difficulty in getting to or in using the toilet, or fear of being unable to control one's bladder.
 It is important to find ways of incorporating water throughout the day as to prevent dehydration.